pvasude/Stampli-PM-Assessment/replit.md

 - Runtime error overlay for development (Replit-specific tooling)

 **Storage Layer:**
-- In-memory storage implementation (MemStorage class) for development
-- Interface-based storage abstraction (IStorage) for future database integration
-- Designed to be replaced with PostgreSQL + Drizzle ORM
+- PostgreSQL database with Drizzle ORM for data persistence
+- DatabaseStorage class implementing IStorage interface
+- Neon serverless PostgreSQL as the database provider
+- Full CRUD operations for all entities with type safety

 ### Database Design